Up in the Air (2009 film): Plot

 Ryan Bingham works for a human resources consultancy firm specializing in employment-termination assistance.
 His work constantly takes him around the country, conducting company layoffs on behalf of employers.
-Ryan also gives motivational speeches, using the analogy, "What's in Your Backpack?" to extol living free of burdensome relationships and material possessions.
+Ryan also gives motivational speeches, using the analogy "What's in Your Backpack?" to extol living free of burdensome relationships and material possessions.
 A frequent flyer, Ryan aspires to earn ten million frequent flyer miles with American Airlines.
-While traveling, Ryan meets a woman named Alex, a professional who also flies frequently.
+While traveling, he meets a woman named Alex Goran, a businesswoman who also flies frequently.
 They begin a casual relationship, meeting up in various cities as their respective schedules allow.

-Ryan is recalled to his company's offices in Omaha, Nebraska.
-Natalie Keener, a young, ambitious new hire, promotes cutting costs by conducting layoffs via video-conferencing.
-Ryan raises concerns that the new system is impersonal and undignified, and argues that Natalie lacks understanding about the firing process and how to handle emotionally vulnerable people.
-Ryan's boss, Craig Gregory, has Natalie accompany a reluctant Ryan on his next round of terminations to observe the process.
+Ryan is recalled to his company's offices in Omaha.
+Natalie Keener, a young and ambitious new hire, promotes cutting costs by conducting layoffs via video-conferencing.
+Ryan raises concerns that the new system is impersonal and undignified, arguing that Natalie lacks understanding about the firing process and how to handle emotionally vulnerable people.
+His boss, Craig Gregory, has Natalie accompany a reluctant Ryan on his next round of terminations to observe the process.

-Ryan tutors Natalie on traveling more efficiently using smaller luggage and moving quickly through airport security.
-As they travel together, Natalie challenges Ryan's philosophies on life, particularly regarding relationships and love, but Ryan defends his lifestyle.
-During the trip, Natalie's boyfriend unceremoniously dumps her by text message.
-Ryan and Alex comfort the shattered Natalie.
-On a video termination test run, Ryan's earlier concerns prove valid; when one laid-off person breaks down on camera, Natalie is unable to properly console him and another employee threatens suicide.
+Ryan tutors Natalie on traveling more efficiently by using smaller luggage and moving quickly through airport security.
+As they travel together, Natalie challenges Ryan's philosophies on life, particularly regarding relationships and love.
+During the trip, Natalie's boyfriend unceremoniously dumps her by text message, but Ryan and Alex comfort her.
+On a video termination test run, Ryan's earlier concerns prove valid when Natalie is unable to properly console a laid-off person who breaks down on camera.

-Natalie castigates Ryan for his inability to commit to Alex, despite their obvious compatibility; Ryan dismisses her criticisms and chastises her for lacking empathy and never appreciating her surroundings.
-Before returning home, Ryan, taking Alex along, heads to Wisconsin for his sister Julie's wedding.
-He has a strained reunion with his semi-estranged family who resent his absence.
-When Jim, the groom, gets cold feet just prior to the ceremony, Ryan's older sister, Kara, asks Ryan to intervene.
+Natalie castigates Ryan for his inability to commit to Alex despite their obvious compatibility, but he dismisses her criticisms and chastises her for lacking empathy and never appreciating her surroundings.
+Before returning home, Ryan heads to Wisconsin for his sister Julie's wedding, taking Alex as a plus one.
+He has a strained reunion with his semi-estranged family, who resent his constant absence.
+When the groom Jim gets cold feet prior to the ceremony, Ryan's older sister Kara asks him to intervene.
 Although counter to his personal philosophy, Ryan uses his motivational skills to persuade Jim to proceed with the wedding.